Haaretz/dfp/README.md

 This library is set up to integrate with Coveralls, and will automatically publish your coverage report to **coveralls.io** if you have created an account there.

+##JSPM

+JSPM is used as the (primary) library bundler.
+It produces a cleaner and more lightweight source code then what you get with for example webpack and browserify.

 ##Rollup

-Rollup are used as the library bundler.
+Rollup is used as the (secondary) library bundler.
 It produces a cleaner and more lightweight source code then what you get with for example webpack and browserify.

 ## Package management

-Boily has build-in some nice features to always make sure your dependency tree are up to date.
+This repository has some nice features built-in to always make sure your dependency tree are up to date.

 To check for the latest dependencies, simply run `npm run package:check`.